alchemycodelab/batteries-included-web-01-fuzzy-bunny-organizer/README.md

 ### Stretch Goals Ideas

-1. Add a page that lets you create a new loving family
+0. Please don't create new families.
+Let's just stick with the families we have.
-2. On click, don't delete the bunny--go to the bunny's "detail page".
+1. On click, don't delete the bunny--go to the bunny's "detail page".
 The detail page will have an interface that lets the user update the bunny.
 This includes allowing the user to change which loving family the bunny belongs to.
-3. Automatically generate the bunny form using a bunny fetched from the database.
+2. Automatically generate the bunny form using a bunny fetched from the database.
 That way if new properties end up added to the bunny table, the front end dev doesn't need to update the front end later.
-4. Add filter/sort functionality to the families page?
-Only show bunnies who are larger than 7 lbs, for example?
+3. Add filter/sort functionality to the families page?
+Let the user decide to only show bunnies who are larger than 7 lbs, for example?
 Only show families with more than 2 bunnies?
-5. _Mega ambitious_: I want to able to drag and drop bunnies to different families.
+4. _Mega ambitious_: I want to able to drag and drop bunnies to different families.